FREE 5-Ingredient Recipe EBook

 Remove the shrimp from the water with a slotted spoon and immediately plunge it into the ice water to prevent overcooking.

-To Marinate Shrimp (Option 2):
+To Marinate Shrimp (More Flavorful Option):

 -